JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 130 - wordpress requires a database to be installed.
+- 135 - WordPress requires a database to be installed.
-- 131 - wordpress requires a webserver to be installed.
+- 136 - WordPress requires a webserver to be installed.
-- 132 - wordpress requires php to be installed.
+- 137 - WordPress requires a php version to be installed.
-- 133 - failed to download wordpress.
+- 138 - failed to download WordPress.
-- 134 - failed to extract wordpress.
+- 139 - failed to extract WordPress.
-- 135 - failed to move wordpress to the web root.
+- 140 - failed to move WordPress to the web root.
-- 136 - failed to create wordpress upload directory.
+- 141 - failed to create WordPress upload directory.
-- 137 - failed to create wordpress configuration file.
+- 142 - failed to create WordPress configuration file.
-- 138 - failed to modify wordpress configuration file.
+- 143 - failed to modify WordPress configuration file.
-- 139 - failed to create wordpress database.
+- 144 - failed to create WordPress database.
-- 140 - failed to create wordpress database user.
+- 145 - failed to create WordPress database user.
-- 141 - failed to grant privileges to wordpress database user.
+- 146 - failed to grant WordPress database user privileges.
-- 142 - failed to flush privileges.
+- 147 - failed to flush WordPress database privileges.
-- 143 - failed to remove wordpress installation files.
+- 148 - failed to remove WordPress installation files.

 #### examples: